Kobe Bryant’s Brilliant, Flawed, Maddeningly Driven Genius

 An honest evaluation, to be sure, but also a bit terrifying.
 With Bryant, you could never escape the notion that he’d based his entire persona on a half-drawn sketch of Michael Jordan’s near-sociopathic work ethic and will to win.
 Not without reason.
 As Bryant told Howard Beck, in addition to cribbing “Damn near 100 percent of [Jordan’s] technique,” he said, Bryant wanted to surpass Jordan when it came to ruthlessness and maintaining a zero-sum ideology.
 That meant not just mimicking Jordan’s subtle fist pump and isolation fall-back jumpers, but creating the impression he was a bully and a tyrant, manipulative and cold-blooded.
 Like a deadly snake.
 When given full editorial control, he produced films and other bits of profoundly odd content like this series about his “Musecage” (a phrase that could only come from the mind of Kobe Bryant and his at-times downright weird worldview).

 It’s difficult to find a profile of the star that provides anything resembling insight into who he was as a person.
-If anything, they reinforce the impression that the projected image—like this sterile, hard mask was all there was to Bryant.
-Said profiles often devolved into fluff promotional pieces where Bryant drones endlessly about storytelling without saying much of anything at all or worked desperately hard to avoid the rape allegations altogether.
-They weren’t alone, because there was money to be earned Nike, Hollywood studios, and all manner of for-profit entities managed to look past the darker parts of Bryant’s life.
+If anything, they reinforce the impression of the projected image—like this sterile, hard mask was all there was to Bryant.
+Said profiles often devolved into fluff promotional pieces where Bryant droned endlessly about storytelling without saying much of anything at all or worked desperately hard to avoid the rape allegations altogether.
+They weren’t alone, because there was money to be earned: Nike, Hollywood studios, and all manner of for-profit entities managed to look past the darker parts of Bryant’s life.

 None of this should diminish the joys provided by Bryant or take away from the portrait of a loving, committed father and husband.